Father David Brusky

 - 1996-1997: Foreign Mission (Tanzania, Africa)

 Summary of Sexual Abuse Allegations Against Father David Brusky:

 Fr.
-David Brusky was accused of the molestation and rape of at least six young girls from the ages of 10-13 in Reno, NV, in the 1960s and 70s.
-While not criminally charged, Fr.
-Brusky received several anonymous reports of sexual misconduct with young females.
+David Brusky was ordained a priest in 1952, who served in multiple dioceses including in the Diocese of Santa Rosa.
+According to media reports, he was accused of the molestation and rape of at least six young girls from the ages of 10-13 in Reno, NV, in the 1960s and 70s.
+While not criminally charged, several anonymous reports of sexual misconduct with young females Fr.
+Brusky received .
 While he never admitted to any wrongdoings, Brusky reportedly stated to the Reno Gazette that he was sent to a treatment center for “sexaholics” in the late 1980s.

 According to the Reno Gazette, one of Brusky’s victims met Fr.
 Brusky at her baptism, and her life began to revolve around the church.
 He became very involved with her family, she recalled, “but soon weird things began to happen,” she states.